My Life with the Thrill Kill Kult

-My Life with the Thrill Kill Kult (often shortened to Thrill Kill Kult or TKK) is an American electronic industrial rock band originally based in Chicago and founded by Groovie Mann (born Frankie Nardiello) and Buzz McCoy (born Marston Daley).
+My Life with the Thrill Kill Kult (often shortened to Thrill Kill Kult or TKK) is an American electronic industrial rock band originally based in Chicago and founded by Groovie Mann (born Frank Nicholas Nardiello) and Buzz McCoy (born Marston Daley).
 They became known in the 1980s as pioneers of the industrial music genre – although by the early 1990s they had changed to a more disco-oriented sound – and as a frequent target of censorship groups, including the PMRC, which objected to the band's humorous and satirical references to Satan, Jesus and sex in their song lyrics and stage shows.

 During the early 1990s, Thrill Kill Kult had several hits on the U.S. dance club and alternative charts.
 They also contributed songs to several movie soundtracks and appeared in the 1994 film The Crow.
 The band has continued to record and tour with a rotating lineup in addition to core members Mann and McCoy.
 In 2017, the band celebrated its 30th anniversary.